-While Builder looks simple at first glance, it contains a number of powerful tools for speeding up email development, testing, and sharing.
-Let’s say we created a blank HTML document in our project.
+Litmus Builder contains a number of powerful tools for speeding up email development, testing, and sharing.
+Let’s say you created your project from a template.
 Here’s what you’ll see:

-- The code editor is where you write HTML and CSS for an email.
+The code editor on the left is where you write HTML and CSS for an email.
 It has a lot of features built-in to make development as easy as possible.
 We’ll look at these in-depth in the next post.

-- The preview pane allows you to view previews of your email in 70+ different email clients, view changes in real time as you code, navigate your code using the Grid View, and toggle images on and off.
+The preview pane on the right allows you to see previews of your email in 90+ different email clients, view changes in real time as you code, navigate your code using the Grid View, and toggle images on and off.

 The menu bar is where you can access Builder-specific settings as well as take certain actions on your open email and Builder project.
 Here’s everything you can do using the options on the left side of the menu bar:

-The Partials option opens the Partials Library, which is where you can create, save, and update code partials which can be pulled into any campaign.
+The Partial option opens the Partials Library, which is where you can create, save, and update code partials which can be pulled into any campaign (available in the code editor only).
 Partials are dynamic, so if you update a partial, those changes will propagate to any email using that partial.
 This is perfect for things that don’t change often and are reused across email campaigns, like headers and footers.

-Finally, the Help option opens Builder’s help documentation in a new tab, giving you easy access to frequently asked questions about our powerful email code editor.
+The Help button opens Builder’s help documentation in a new tab, where you can find frequently asked questions about our powerful email code editor.

 Setting Builder preferences

-As mentioned previously, the File menu allows you to access the Settings panel.
+From the code editor view, you’ll see a gear icon above the code editor pane.
+Selecting the gear icon allows you to access the Settings panel.
 The Settings panel is where you can customize the Builder code editor to your tastes, as well as take advantage of some of the powerful tools that Builder has to offer.

 Builder settings are account-specific, which is perfect for teams.
-Different team members can save their own personal preferences, without the fear of overriding those sets by others.
+Different team members can save their own personal preferences, without the fear of overriding those set by others.

-The Share button opens a dialog that allows you to share your email in three ways:
+The Get shareable link option opens a dialog for you to share your email in three ways:

-- Publish, which generates URLs which you can use to share Email Previews, either with or without the HTML of your campaign.
+- Publish, which generates URLs you can use to share Email Previews—either with or without the HTML of your campaign.
 You can even select which email clients to show on the published page.

-- Embed, which gives you code to embed the Builder doc right in a web page, like below:
+- Embed, which gives you code to embed the Builder doc right on a web page.

-The Send Test button simply gives you quick access to the Email dialog mentioned above.
+The Send a test email option simply gives you quick access to the Email dialog mentioned above.

-Finally, the Sync to ESP button allows you to quickly sync your email campaign with an ESP of your choosing.
-We currently offer a number of popular ESPs with which to sync, including Salesforce Marketing Cloud, MailChimp, Campaign Monitor, IBM Watson Campaign Automation, Marketo, Constant Contact, Pardot, and Eloqua.
+With the Sync to ESP option, quickly sync your email with any connected ESP (or add a new one to connect if you haven’t already).
+We currently offer a number of popular ESPs with which to sync, including Salesforce Marketing Cloud, Mailchimp, Campaign Monitor, Acoustic Campaign, Marketo, HubSpot, Pardot, and Eloqua.

 ESP Sync will push your HTML and images to your ESP, properly writing image paths in the process, giving you the quickest possible route from Builder to final send.

-Now that you’re comfortable with Builder’s interface, why not take it for a spin?
-It’s the only code editor built specifically for email professionals and one of the most powerful ways to speed up your workflow, all while ensuring the highest quality standards in your own campaigns.
+Now that you’re comfortable with Litmus Builder’s interface, why not take it for a spin?
+It’s built specifically for email marketing and empowers anyone—regardless of coding skills—to create on-brand, error-free emails fast.

-Quickly build and test on the email clients that matter most to your audience, and utilize reusable HTML and CSS code snippets and pre-tested templates to reduce errors and maintain brand consistency.
+Quickly build and QA test on the email clients that matter most to your audience, and take advantage of reusable email modules and templates to reduce errors and maintain brand consistency.

-- You are here: Litmus Builder Essentials, Part I: Getting to Know Our Email Builder
+- You are here: Litmus Builder Essentials, Part I: Get to Know Our Email Builder

-- Litmus Builder Essentials, Part II: Developing in Our Email Builder
+- Litmus Builder Essentials, Part II: Create in Our Email Builder

 - Litmus Builder Essentials, Part III: How Teams Can Use Litmus Builder